 - The Bridge to the PhD is a post-baccalaureate program designed to increase the participation of students from underrepresented groups in Ph.D. programs.
 In order to function the program needs both faculty members and Ph.D students to act as mentors, peer advisors and PIs.
 Please contact Dan O’Flaherty for further information.

 - The Double Discovery Center works with low-income, first-generation college-bound youth from Harlem and Washington Heights to help ensure their success to, through, and beyond college.
-Volunteer opportunities can be found here.
+Volunteer opportunities can be found on their website.

 - The Adopt a Paper mentoring program aims to expand and diversify access to high quality feedback by matching recent economics PhD recipients to senior scholars.
 Mentors provide advice on one working paper.